 - ‘War and Vision on New Terms.
 Archives of the Insensible: Of War, Photopolitics, and Dead Memory.
 Chicago: University of Chicago Press, 2015.
 By Allen Feldman’ in Cultural Critique 109 (Fall 2020).

-Patricia Hayes has edited several journal special issues on visuality and gender including Gender & History (2006) and Kronos (2000).
-She co-authored Bush of Ghosts: Life & War in Namibia (Umuzi 2010) with photographer John Liebenberg, and has published articles on several South African and Mozambican photographers.
-Her work appears in Okwui Enwezor’s The Rise and Fall of Apartheid (International Centre for Photography 2012), Crais and McLendon’s The South African Reader (Duke 2014), and Mofokeng’s Chasing Shadows (Prestel 2011).
-Recent critical historical articles on photography and the making of publics have appeared in Cultural Critique (Issue 89, 2015), Sanil V & Divya Dwivedi’s The Public Sphere from Outside the West (Bloomsbury 2015), and the 2017 special issue on the 1980s of the journal Photographies.
-Hayes is also series co-editor of the new Photography, History: History, Photography series at Bloomsbury Academic publishers (http://www.bloomsbury.com/us/series/photography-history-history-photography/).
+Patricia Hayes has also edited several journal special issues on visuality and gender including Gender & History (2006) and Kronos (2000 & 2020).
+She co-authored Bush of Ghosts: Life & War in Namibia (2010) with photographer John Liebenberg, and has published articles on South African photographers Santu Mofokeng, David Goldblatt, Jo Ractliffe, Omar Badsha, Chris Ledochowski and others, as well as Ricardo Rangel and Kok Nam of Mozambique.
+Her work appears in Okwui Enwezor’s The Rise and Fall of Apartheid (2012), Crais and McLendon’s The South African Reader (2014), Mofokeng’s Chasing Shadows (Prestel 2011), and Ribeiro’s Proximo Futuro on African photography (2013).
+Articles on photography and the making of publics have appeared in Photographies (Vol 10 No 3, 2017), Cultural Critique (Issue 89, 2015) and Sanil V & Divya Dwivedi’s The Public Sphere from Outside the West (2015).
+Hayes is also series co-editor of the series Photography, History: History, Photography at Routledge Publishers (https://www.routledge.com/Photography-History-History-Photography/book-series/BLPHOPHHP).